pedro0311/freshtomato-mips/README.md

 EN: https://www.linksysinfo.org/index.php

-This is my personal fork, If anyone wants to pick up my changes and merge them to your repository, feel free and go ahead.
+This is a FreshTomato fork, If anyone wants to pick up changes and merge them to your repository, feel free and go ahead.
 That's the reason Tomato is an open-source project.

 **Source code**: https://bitbucket.org/pedro311/freshtomato-mips